y720k/book_explorer/README.md

 - Wrap Open Library and backend API calls in custom hooks, keeping UI components purely presentational
 - Adopt `react-query` for API calls
 - The current JWT authentication stores tokens in localStorage (XSS vulnerable, prototyping only).
 A better solution would be to rely on cookies (http only)
+- Adopt `useMemo` and `useCallback` where applicable to improve performance
+- Convert to TypeScript for type safety, better developer experience, and maintainability

 ## Frontend